EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 ECMWF keys described above.
 The `kind` argument allows to select the deterministic or ensemble forecasts, by setting it to `'highres'` or `'ensemble'`.

-> **Remark:** For technical reason, the total precipitation fields cannot be retrieved along the other and must be used alone.
+> **Remark:** For technical reason, the total precipitation fields cannot be retrieved along the others and must be downloaded alone.
 > E.g. a request with `parameter=['tp', 'mx2t6']` will fail while one with `parameter='tp'` will succeed.

 **Example:**